 While the post-Silicon Valley Bank collapse seemed to suggest that banking industry turmoil is over at least for now, larger structural challenges remain.
 Investment bank revenues are plummeting, commercial bank earnings have experienced mixed results, the recession continues to loom, and market volatility continues to be turbulent – the result for financial services has been an increase in layoffs and bonus cuts.

 This initial response has been focused on quickly rightsizing the labor force, but more broadly for banks who continue to face a tight labor market with an ongoing “war for talent,” there are plenty of alternative strategies to deploy beyond cutting the workforce.
-As banks have seen headwinds impact their expense lines, the time is now to drive expense reduction through nimble and innovative strategies across non-labor spending.
+As banks have seen headwinds impact their expense lines, the time is now to drive cost-cutting through nimble and innovative strategies across non-labor spending.
 The current mindset needs to change and the banks that respond will turn the volatility into a competitive advantage by both retaining critical talent and improving profitability.

 How Did We Get Here?

-The landscape has positioned banks to respond with focused cost strategies that drive not only immediate profit but also long-term agility.
+The landscape has positioned banks to respond with focused cost efficiency strategies that drive not only immediate profit but also long-term agility.

 Once interest rates began to climb and the economy started to flip, the business landscape rapidly changed.
 Deal-making dried up putting downward pressure on earnings.
 Low-cost borrowing was gone.
 Higher operating costs – some inflationary driven – had arrived.
 Organizations that had grown an inflated workforce expecting a boom to continue had flipped to a more gloomy environment.
 Commercial banks have increased their loan loss reserves amidst mounting economic uncertainty, mortgage originations, and fee income is down significantly from last year, and banks are forecasting a decrease in lending profit and expecting depositors to start more actively searching for higher savings rates.
 This rapidly changing environment has exposed potential weaknesses in growth strategies across the sector and now has positioned banks to ask themselves, “What more can we do?” over these next 12 months.

 While the first wave of cuts has been on labor and a decrease in bonuses, as it is most of the time, banks should shift to other areas of spending.
-The landscape has positioned banks to respond with focused cost strategies that drive not only immediate profit but also long-term agility.
+The landscape has positioned banks to respond with focused cost optimization strategies that drive not only immediate profit but also long-term agility.
 The majority of banks have set ambitious savings goals in years past and this is no different in 2023.
 However, the struggles of past initiatives to fully realize rapid savings opportunities against lofty corporate goals can no longer happen.
 2023 is setting up for a year where banks must fully realize results.
-The opportunity is here to deliver more ambitious savings through operational strategies including:
+The opportunity is here to deliver more ambitious savings through operational efficiency strategies including:

 - Empowered decision-makers